RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

 STATIC CLOUDS
 -----

+      Static Clouds is a sky mode which renders clouds in a simple, performance friendly way, as a static texture.
+This texture has different lighting angles packed into it to allow the clouds to approximate a simple lighting effect as the sun and moon change orientation.

       The Static Clouds category has a few settings for changing out the texture used by the static clouds, and controlling its rotation.

       There are three static clouds textures included, but you can also create your own custom ones using a special editor utility.
-The Static Clouds Authoring Tool, found in Blueprints/Tools, can render the volumetric clouds on UDS to create a new static clouds texture.
+The Static Clouds Authoring Tool can render the volumetric clouds on UDS to create a new static clouds texture.
+Run this tool from the Ultra Dynamic Sky dropdown on the level editor toolbar, or by running the editor utility found in Blueprints/Tools.

 -----
 CLOUD MOVEMENT